 Remotely shut down or reboot a terminal server.
-If the computer supports software control of AC power this command may be used to power off the server.
+If the computer supports software control of AC power this command can be used to power off the server.

 Syntax TSSHUTDN [WaitTime] [/server:ServerName] [/reboot] [/powerdown] [/delay:LogOffDelay] [/v] Key WaitTime An amount of time (in seconds) to wait after notifying users before logging off all users from their sessions.
 Default = 60 seconds. /server The terminal server to shut down.
 If unspecified, the current terminal server is shut down. /reboot Reboot the terminal server after user sessions are ended. /powerdown Turn off the terminal server if the computer supports software control of AC power. /delay The amount of time to wait after logging off users from their sessions, before ending all processes and shutting down the terminal server.
 Default = 30 seconds. /v Display verbose information about the actions being performed. /?
 Display help.